timothymeyers/NoOpsAccelerator/README.md

 ## Quickstart

+While the NoOps Accelerator can be used to build all sorts of useful solutions, a simple place to start is deploying a workload platform.
 You can use the NoOps Accelerator to deploy [SCCA-compliant landing zones](./src/bicep/platforms/) based on Microsoft's [SACA implementation guidance][saca] and [Mission Landing Zone][mlz] architecture.

 ### Deploy a SCCA-compliant Landing Zone (SCCA Hub with 3 Spokes) using the Azure CLI